How does the repossession process in Spain differ from other countries

 If there is a desire by the Spanish Bank to find solutions adapting the loan terms is still possible.
 Some lenders have found legal ways round offering temporary interest only facilities and few other Spanish Banks have allowed extension of term to reduce monthly payments without affecting the mortgage deed.
 In all instances however this has to be for customers who have dealt with an issue before arrears happen or have been able to clear any mortgage arrears.
 Once in arrears negotiation to maintain the mortgage and agree changes to assist customers are more or less zero.

-Agreed payment holidays for Spanish loans in arrears is not possible and will not stop the legal process.
+Agreed payment holidays for Spanish loans in arrears is not normally possible and will not stop the legal process.

 The Spanish Repossession Process Explained